ReiNoIkari/Morphological-Image-Processing/morpho.md

 </p>

-**Fig.14: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
+**Fig.14: Result of the opening operation using as a structuring element a disk of 3 by 3 size.
 Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin **

 As a reminder, an opening operator could be resumed as an erode followed by a dilation, so in the results we should see some traces of it.
 If we look closely, we can see that indeed an erosion has been applied to the picture, but that compared to the fig.12 the black areas are little less more present.
 We can explain this as the fact that compared to the fig.12, here after the initial erosion, the dilation will have for effect to expand the boundaries of the objects.
 Thus, because small ones were removed in erosion step, bring back biggest elements are brought back.